Stabilizing Thompson Sampling with Null Hypothesis Bayesian Response-Adaptive Randomization: Null hypothesis Bayesian RAR under normality

-Figure~\ref{fig:example-normal1} shows sequences of randomization probabilities computed from simulated normal data.
-To enable comparison of randomization probabilities across different prior probabilities $\Pr(H_0)$, the data were not simulated under RAR but by simulating an additional observation from the treatment and control groups at each step.
-We can see that the probability to randomize to the treatment group based on $\Pr(H_0) = 1$ remains static at $50\%$ (yellow line).
-In contrast, the randomization probabilities based on $\Pr(H_0) < 1$ tend towards $100\%$ as more data accumulate, as expected, given that the data were simulated under a beneficial treatment effect.
-Moreover, a clear ordering is visible: Probabilities under $\Pr(H_0) = 0$, which corresponds to Thompson sampling, are the most extreme and may even go strongly in the ``wrong'' direction.
-For example, the probability to randomize to control is higher than 75\% at some point during the earlier stages of the study.
-In contrast, probabilities based on $0 < \Pr(H_0) < 1$ show the same qualitative behavior but are less extreme.
-Setting a higher prior probability $\Pr(H_0)$ thus reduces the variability of randomization probabilities but also makes convergence to a probability of 100\% for the more effective treatment slower.
+Figure~\ref{fig:example-normal1}a shows sequences of randomization probabilities computed from normal data simulated under different true mean differences between treatment and control group $\theta$ as indicated in the panels.
+For each $\theta$, one sequence was simulated under RAR using Thompson sampling ($\Pr(H_0) = 0$).
+RAR probabilities for other values of $\Pr(H_0)$ were computed from the same sequences to base comparison on the same data.
+Across all $\theta$, the probability to randomize to the treatment group based on $\Pr(H_0) = 1$ remains static at $50\%$ (yellow).
+In contrast, for a beneficial treatment effect ($\theta > 0$; left plot), the randomization probabilities based on $\Pr(H_0) < 1$ tend towards $100\%$ as more data accumulate, whereas for a harmful treatment effect ($\theta > 0$; right plot), they tend towards 0\%.
+Moreover, a clear ordering is visible: Probabilities under $\Pr(H_0) = 0$ (Thompson sampling) are the most extreme both in the ``correct'' and ``wrong'' direction.
+Probabilities based on $0 < \Pr(H_0) < 1$ show the same qualitative behavior but are less extreme.
+Setting a higher $\Pr(H_0)$ thus reduces the variability of randomization probabilities but also slows down convergence to 100\% or 0\%.
+Finally, when there is no treatment effect ($\theta = 0$; middle plot), the probabilities based on $0 < \Pr(H_0) < 1$ stay relatively close to 50\%, whereas the Thompson sampling probabilities tend to wander around.

+Figure~\ref{fig:example-normal1}b shows the distribution of randomization probabilities obtained from 10'000 simulations of the scenarios from Figure~\ref{fig:example-normal1}a and for two prior standard deviations $\tau$.
+When the true means differ from zero ($\theta = \pm 0.25$; first and third row), we see that the randomization probabilities for both $\Pr(H_0) = 0$ (Thompson sampling) and $\Pr(H_0) = 0.5$ correctly converge to 100\% and 0\%, respectively, although the convergence of $\Pr(H_0) = 0.5$ is slower.
+In contrast, when there is no difference ($\theta = 0$; second row), only the randomization probabilities based on $\Pr(H_0) = 0.5$ converge to 50\%, whereas the Thompson sampling randomization probabilities remain roughly uniformly distributed for all sample sizes.
+The qualitative behavior of the randomization probabilities is the same for both values of the prior standard deviation $\tau$.
+However, convergence to 100\% and 0\% is slightly faster for smaller $\tau$ (blue), whereas convergence to 50\% is faster for larger $\tau$ (orange).